 Hugging the old cross (replica) at Rock of Cashel is supposed to cure you of hangovers for the rest of your life.
 I never drink, but I figured it couldn’t hurt.

 Getting to Rock of Cashel, most beautiful ruin in Ireland

 The Rock of Cashel is close to the M8 can be easily reached by car.
 There is a designated parking area east of the hill.
 Travelling by bus is also an option.
 There are over a dozen buses that stop at Cashel everyday.
 The Rock of Cashel has become a popular tourist attraction, so there are lots of large tour buses that regularly stop at the site.
 Try to plan your visit for sometime in the morning to avoid the crowds.
 Whatever you do, don’t skip the Rock of Cashel.
 You wouldn’t want to miss what might be the most beautiful ruin in Ireland.

-This post was brought to you as a result of the #IrelandsAncientEast blog trip, created and managed by iambassador in partnership with Tourism Ireland.
-Thanks for the amazing trip!
-This blog post was written by me (Roselinde).
+This article was brought to you as a result of the #IrelandsAncientEast blog trip, created and managed by iambassador in partnership with Tourism Ireland.
 I maintain full editorial control of the content published on this site.